cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-5.rst

 Step 3.
 Stand High Policy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Clone the starter code using ``git clone https://github.com/cs123-stanford/leggedgym.git``

+Enter the directory you just installed and run ``pip install -e .``

 Edit the base height reward function so that Puppper stands up.

 Write the  ``_reward_base_height`` function in ``pupper.py`` file so that pupper stands